 Continuing professional education is core to my commitment to patients.
 Each year I complete many hours of advanced orthodontic education: taking courses, participating in study clubs, and attending lectures, seminars, and meetings.

 Continuing education is the best way to stay abreast of constantly improving orthodontic technology and techniques that are developed through evidence-based research.
 This enables the practice to provide the best care possible, using our knowledge of growth, development, and aesthetics to provide proper function and a beautiful smile.

 - College of Diplomates of the American Board of Orthodontics

 - American Association of Orthodontists

 - American Dental Association

 - Stark County Dental Society

-- EICO Orthodontic Study Club (composed of eight orthodontists from Northeast Ohio who received their orthodontic specialty credentials from Eastman, Illinois, Case Western, or The Ohio State University)
+- EICO Orthodontic Study Club (composed of ten orthodontists from Northeast Ohio who received their orthodontic specialty credentials from Eastman, Illinois, Case Western, Pittsburgh, or The Ohio State University)

 Beyond the Practice

 My wife Sue and I met at The Ohio State University.
 Our four sons and two daughters-in-law went to Ohio State, too.
 Sue was a teacher in Alliance, at Parkway Elementary, for about 15 years.
-Our four sons went through all the grades in the Alliance School System and received a thorough education.
-They’re all now married, with wonderful wives, and have given us 12 grandchildren.
+Our four sons went through all the grades in the Alliance school system and received a thorough education.
+They’re all married now, with wonderful wives, and have given us 13 grandchildren.

 Sue and I love every minute of time with our family!
-We love attending our grandchildren’s events: dancing, choral, music, basketball, volleyball, football, cross country and baseball!
-She and I enjoy going out to dinner and movies with friends.
+We love attending our grandchildren’s events: dancing, choral, music, basketball, volleyball, football, cross country, and baseball.
+Sue and I enjoy going out to dinner and movies with friends.
 We play tennis and golf, and walk on a regular basis.